-- Burgers – Sriracha mayo is a little similar to a burger sauce, and it’s delicious on any juicy burger or even a burger bowl.
+- Burgers – Spicy mayonnaise is a little similar to a burger sauce, and it’s delicious on any juicy burger or even a burger bowl.

-- French Fries – Skip the ketchup and dip your fries in spicy mayo instead.
+- French Fries – Skip the ketchup and dip your fries (or air fryer sweet potatoes!) in spicy mayo instead.
 For healthier options beyond potatoes, try jicama fries, rutabaga fries, or even zucchini fries.

 - Hibachi – Japanese spicy mayo works well with hibachi chicken, meats, and vegetables.
 Serve regular rice, or cauliflower fried rice (if the carbs in rice are too high for you), on the side.